Stay Gold (horse): Racing career

-In October, he took on two of Japan's best thoroughbreds, T M Opera O and Narita Top Road, in the Kyoto Daishoten and defeated them.
+In October 2001, he took on two of Japan's best thoroughbreds, T M Opera O and Narita Top Road, in the Kyoto Daishoten and finished in first place.
 However, during the race he cut off Narita Top Road, injuring both the horse and his jockey, and leading to his disqualification from the race.

-His last run was Hong Kong Vase at Sha Tin Racecourse, Hong Kong.
-There, he wore a saddle towel with his name written as "黃金旅程" in the Chinese language, which in kanji means "Golden Journey".
-Stay Gold caught Ekraar in the final strides and won by a head.
+His last run was for the Hong Kong Vase at Sha Tin Racecourse, Hong Kong.
+There, he wore a saddle towel with his name written as "黃金旅程" in the Traditional Chinese language, which translates to "Golden Journey". "黃金旅程" is pronounced in standard Chinese as "huáng jīn lǔ chéng".
+On the final straight, Stay Gold closed a gap of approximately 5 lengths and caught up to Ekraar in the final strides and won by a head.
 After the race, Yutaka Take, who rode him, said, "Wings grew on his back."
-At the end of the season, the Japan Racing Association gave Stay Gold the JRA Special Award for becoming the first overseas G1 race winner bred by Japanese farms.
-(Note: In fact, the first Japanese-bred horse to win at the highest level was Shiva in the 1999 Tattersalls Gold Cup, but she did not belong to JRA and was trained in Britain at the time.)
+At the end of the season, Stay Gold was awarded by the Japan Racing Association with the JRA Special Award for becoming the first overseas G1 race winner that was born and trained in Japan.
+(Note: The first Japanese-bred horse to win an overseas G1 race was Shiva in the 1999 Tattersalls Gold Cup, however she was trained in Britain.)

 Although initially unplanned, fan outcry and a request from the JRA after his victory at Hong Kong led to Stay Gold's retirement ceremony being performed at Kyoto Racecourse on January 20, 2002.

+Racing form

+Stay Gold won seven races out of 50 starts with 20 more podiums finishes.
+The data available is based on JBIS, netkeiba, racingpost and HKJC.